 Veterinary Pharmaceutical Sales Rep

 Veterinary pharmaceutical sales representatives market medications and other animal health products to veterinary clinics.
 Both inside sales (office based) and outside sales (traveling) positions are possible.
 Competition is keen for these high paying positions, which often have additional benefits such as performance bonuses, commissions, paid travel expenses, and use of a company car.
 Total compensation can range from $40,000 to $70,000 per year.

 Wildlife rehabilitators provide treatment for injured wildlife and care for orphaned or abandoned young animals until they can be released back into the wild.
-Rehabilitators must be licensed by the state or federal government and obtain all necessary permits before beginning their career.
+Rehabilitators must be licensed by the state or federal government and obtain all necessary permits before beginning their careers.
 Professional certification is also available.
 While many positions are part-time or volunteer-based, paying positions usually range from $25,000 to $35,000 per year.

 Animal nutritionists monitor the nutritional intake of the animals under their care to ensure that they receive a balanced diet.
 Nutritionists may be involved in education, research, or consulting.
 Salary usually ranges from $40,000 to $75,000 per year for animal nutritionists.

 Animal behaviorists study how animals interact with each other and the environment.
 Behaviorists may choose to work in academia, conduct scientific research, or interact directly with animals for their training for behavioral modification purposes.
 Salary may vary widely based on the specialty the behaviorist works in, but a salary between $40,000 and $80,000 is possible.